apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 In the next step, I leverage secondary and primary research to identify the levels of the attributes where consumers perceive distinct differences.
 In Acme’s case, I identify two levels for each attribute:

--Speed: S1: “Fast” (machine capable of brewing coffee in under one minute)
+- Speed: S1: “Fast” (machine capable of brewing coffee in under one minute)
--Speed: S2: “Slow” (machine requires 1 minute or more to brew coffee)
+- Speed: S2: “Slow” (machine requires 1 minute or more to brew coffee)
--Capacity: C1: “Single-Cup” (machine makes 1 cup of espresso at a time)
+- Capacity: C1: “Single-Cup” (machine makes 1 cup of espresso at a time)
--Capacity: C2: “Multi-Cup” (machines makes multiple cups at a time)
+- Capacity: C2: “Multi-Cup” (machines makes multiple cups at a time)
--Price: P1: “Budget” (machine price under $300)
+- Price: P1: “Budget” (machine price under $300)
--Price: P2: “Premium” (machine price $300 or more)
+- Price: P2: “Premium” (machine price $300 or more)

 ## 3. Product Bundle Formation